 22. Bleached Faded Undercut

-This look has remained a trend since 2019 when Zac Efron revealed this look.
-With ice blonde locks on top, the beard is kept a naturally dark color.
+This look has remained a trend since 2019, when Zac Efron revealed this look.
+With ice blonde locks on top, the beard is naturally dark.
 Fades with a taper in the back are typical for this edgy look.

-Then paired with a dark faded beard creates a unique two-tone look that’s just wild looking.
-It may not be everyone’s style, but demonstrates what’s possible.
+Then, paired with a dark faded beard, it creates a unique two-tone look that’s just wild looking.
+It may not be everyone’s style, but it demonstrates what’s possible.

 23. Comb Over Undercut

-The traditional comb over haircut gets a stylish upgrade with an undercut, making it slightly edgier.
+The traditional comb over haircut gets stylishly upgraded with an undercut, making it slightly edgier.
 Still a clean-cut style, it can be used in any social setting.

 Faded or short sides are styled with longer locks on top.
 However, these may be trimmed to achieve the traditional comb over hairstyle.